tranzystorek-io/tranzystorek-io.github.io/index.md

 the design of an application: separated **CLI interface <-> library** architecture, reusing code from libraries, informative error handling etc.

-It also shows off some clean and slick Rust :)
+It also shows off some clean and slick Rust :smile:

 ### <i class="icon-rust"></i> [hexers](https://github.com/tranzystorek-io/hexers)